Network Security #

 - Software-Defined Networking (SDN) software-based network configuration.

-- Relies on controllers that managed network devices and configurations.
+- Relies on controllers that manage network devices and configurations.

-- Flexibile, can be changed based on metrics/insights.
+- Flexible, can be changed based on metrics/insights.

 - You can configure security zones and such (like security groups in AWS).